 There is so much to think about when weighing up the different accommodation options.
 It's a good idea to set out what factors are important to you before you launch into an accommodation hunt with a bunch of new friends you may have only known for a couple of months.

 Cost and location are two of the big deciding factors but there are a wide range of other things that you may not immediately think of that can impact your university experience like sorting out the bills, the ease of everyday life, security, cleaning and maintenance.

-In private accommodation, costs are all-inclusive which means all your bills like heating, electricity, wifi and water are included.
-Quite a few shared private landlords will include some or all bills into the rental price, so make sure you know what is included and what isn’t when you sign your contract.
+In private accommodation, costs are all-inclusive, combining rent and bills.
+A few shared private landlords also include some or all bills into the rental price, so make sure you know what is included and what isn’t when you sign your contract.